Tarni Brown: AFLW career

 Brown was drafted to Collingwood with the 19th pick of the 2020 AFL Women's draft, which was Collingwood's first pick, under the father–daughter rule.
 She received the number 26 guernsey, like her father.
 Brown played in her first official hit-out in the first practice match of the season, playing against North Melbourne at Ikon Park.
 Less than two weeks later, she made her debut in the first match of the 2021 AFL Women's season against Carlton at Ikon Park.
 In round 6 of the season, Brown received a nomination for the 2021 AFL Women's Rising Star award, after collecting 15 disposals, taking four marks, and scoring a goal against the Western Bulldogs.
 It was revealed Brown had signed on with Collingwood for two years on 10 June 2021.
 In March 2023, Brown signed a new two-year deal until the end of the 2024 AFL Women's season.

-A year later, halfway through her latest contract, Brown was traded to Carlton in a four-way trade, with Annie Lee joining Collingwood in exchange.
+A year later, halfway through her contract, Brown was traded to Carlton in a four-way trade, with Annie Lee joining Collingwood in exchange.
+She played 10 games for the club in 2024, but was placed on the inactive list for the 2025 season due to a medical condition before announcing her retirement at the end of the season.